Remotely deploy a Windows universal forwarder with a static configuration

 Steps to deployment

-Once you have downloaded the universal forwarder and have planned your deployment, as described in "Deployment overview", perform these steps:
+Once you have downloaded the universal forwarder and have planned your deployment, as described in "Universal forwarder deployment overview", perform these steps:

 1. Install and configure the universal forwarder on a test machine, using the command line interface with the desired flags.